Current Location: Blog >

 network queues and qos scheduling (reduce buffer bloat)

-- prioritize game udp ports (example): tc filter add dev eth0 protocol ip parent 1:0 prio 1 u32 match ip dport 27015 0xffff flowid 1:1.
+- use fq_codel or cake: tc qdisc add dev eth0 root fq_codel; verify that the latency baseline drops.- prioritize game udp ports (example): tc filter add dev eth0 protocol ip parent 1:0 prio 1 u32 match ip dport 27015 0xffff flowid 1:1.

 - protect game traffic priority through tc or rate limiting policies in case of bandwidth competition.